abdul-qadirr/abdul-qadirr.github.io/_pages/about.md

 ---

 <img style="float: right; padding: 10px 10px 10px 10px;" src="http://hannah-rae.github.io/images/field-boundaries.png" width=400>
 I am a Geospatial Data Scientist and Future Investigators in NASA Earth and Space Science and Technology (FINESST) fellow.
 I utilize statistical and machine learning-based methods to extract insights from remote sensing data.
 I construct pipelines that deliver metrics from Synthetic Aperture Radar (SAR) and other satellite imagery.
 Additionally, I utilize causal inference to assess the impact of climate and human-induced changes on agriculture and natural resources.
+My objective is to assist decision-makers and the scientific community in formulating informed policies pertaining to natural resource management particularly for vulnerable communities affected by climate change and related food security concerns.

+I completed my Phd in Geospatial Sciences in October 2023 from Department of Geographical Sciences, University of Maryland-College Park.
+I will be working with NASA HARVEST as Synthetic Aperture Radar (SAR) specialist for agriculture monitoring from December, 2023.

 I have proposed as well as managed five successful research grants/projects, serving as PI or Co-PI involving geospatial analysis.
-My objective is to assist decision-makers and the scientific community in formulating informed policies pertaining to natural resource management particularly for vulnerable communities affected by climate change and related food security concerns.
 I am capable of working independently or as a part of a team, depending on the requirements of the project

 <!-- ![Daily timelapse of PlanetScope images showing smallholder farms in Mali](http://hannah-rae.github.io/images/mali_l3h_small.gif)
 <br><sub><sup>Timelapse of PlanetScope images showing smallholder farms in Mali</sup></sub> -->